Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/10 - Linked lists.md

 }
 ```

-I added full code for [[Implementing A Stack using Python]], take a quick look at it.
+I added full code for [Implementing A Stack using Python](../misc/Implementing%20A%20Stack%20using%20Python.md), take a quick look at it.

 #### Queue